PhosCity/Aegisub-Scripts/docs/Timing Assistant.md

 the script in Aegisub.
 When you do add a hotkey, make sure you add it in the Audio section.

-In order to time a line, you first exact time a line (sutitle starts and ends exactly with audio) and then press the hoteky.
+In order to time a line, you first exact time a line (subtitle starts and ends exactly with audio) and then press the hotkey.
 The script will make the decision for you whether it should add lead in, snap to keyframe, link the lines together or add lead out.
 You then move to the next line by pressing `g` and repeat. _Exact time, hotkey.
 Exact time, hotkey.
 That's it._